Words by Farran Golding. Portrait by Zander Taketomo. Stills from Verso by Justin Albert.

 In your Thrasher interview you spoke about how Verso was your pursuit to create something perfect.
 So were you uncomfortable premiering it essentially unfinished?

 I wasn’t too worried because I was using the premieres as a way to get me to land the trick.
-I felt that I needed the deadline pressure so I was still looking towards perfection and this was just a step towards it.
-Even though that one trick is like 1% of the part it does still feel completely incomplete without it, [laughs].
+I felt I needed the deadline pressure so I was still looking towards perfection and this was just a step towards it.
+Even though that one trick is like 1% of the part it does still feel completely incomplete without it [laughs].
 After the video played I got up in front of everyone and said, “Thank you so much.
 The video isn’t done.
 We’re still trying to get this one last trick,” because, in that premiere, Justin [Albert] wanted it to end on that line but without the heelflip.

 Ah, so the premiere edit had just a backside nollie into that grind.